831-431-6726

 mop bucket water & wipes:

-We have been advised to clean surfaces frequently, but avoid sending bleach and antibacterial cleaning products down the drain.
+If you choose to clean surfaces frequently please avoid sending bleach and antibacterial cleaning products down the drain.
 Do not flush or pour mop water down the drain.
 Do not flush paper towels used for cleaning.
 Wipes should never be flushed.

 Fats, oils or grease:

-We are not eating out as much, and you may find that you are doing much more cooking than you used to.
-Fats, oils and greases should not go down the drain.
-This significantly increases the organic loading in a system.
+If you find that you are doing a lot of cooking: fats, oils and greases should not go down the drain.
+This significantly increases the organic loading (refers to the amount of organic matter present in the wastewater) in a system.
 It can also impact filters.

 and excessive water use in general:

-This can then result in filters clogging prematurely or worse particles getting to your drain field.
+This can then result in filters clogging prematurely or worse, particles getting to your drain/leach field.
 Clogged filters can cause high level alarms and backups.
 Particles getting past filters to the dispersal field can both clog the spaces between soil particles and increase biological loading to the soil.
-Depending on the age of the system, previous use and frequency of maintenance and pumping, this can be significant in lessening the life of your dispersal area.
+Depending on the age of the system, previous use and frequency of maintenance and pumping, this can be significant in lessening the life of your dispersal area/leach field.
 The additional saturation alone can have much the same effect.